jwatson-CO-edu/SPARROW/README.md

 * [F]lexible [I]nterpreted [N]ode [C]omputing [H]elper
     - Birds are cool
 * [Mo]dular [D]ispatch for [F]lows, [A]gents, & [B]ehaviors
+    - Cool: Fabrication as in factory, Module factory
     - "Mod" has been overloaded too many times
     - Would like to call nodes "MODules", but modules typically mean libraries
 * [B]asic [O]operation [D]ispatch for [F]lows, [A]gents, & [B]ehaviors